boshkins/pelopia/doc/HLD.md

 ####Geo distance calculations

 The distance between two points will be calculated assuming that the world is flat, which should be sufficient for relatively small areas.
 As an option, we can consider implementing more computationally expensive but more accurate Haversine formula [https://en.wikipedia.org/wiki/Haversine_formula](https://en.wikipedia.org/wiki/Haversine_formula).
-For now, the distance is calculated as
+For now, the distance is calculated using the Pythagorean theorem:

-	Distance ( LatLon ( lat1, lon1 ), LatLon ( lat2, lon2 ) ) = sqrt ( ( lat2 - lat1 ) ** 2 + ( lon2 - lon1 ) ** 2 )
+	Distance ( LatLon ( lat1, lon1 ), LatLon ( lat2, lon2 ) ) =
+											sqrt ( ( lat2 - lat1 ) ** 2 + ( lon2 - lon1 ) ** 2 )

 ####Full text search support
 **TextIndex**: a prefix tree with all words extracted from all relevant properties of all objects in the dataset, after analysis and transformation.
-Payload is the set of tuples: object Id, property Id, position inside property (offset/length; for multi-value properties also index of the sub-property).
+Payload is a set of tuples: object Id, property Id, position inside property (offset/length; for multi-value properties also index of the sub-property).

 	Make a Location Filter
-	Normalize query: remove stop words, break into terms (or use an address normalization library) for each term in the query
+	Normalize query: remove stop words, break into terms (or use an address normalization library)
+	for each term in the query
 		locate the tree node corresponding to the term for each object attached to the node
 			Objects found in the tree are immediately screened using the filter.
 		The ones passing the filter are added to the result set
-	Repeat for all words, merging result sets (the same object can come in from multiple terms).
+	Repeat for all words, merging result sets (the same object can come in from multiple terms; same term can be used more than once in the same object).
 	For each location in the result set, calculate its score.
 	Sort the result set by decreasing score.

+The interfaces:

+	class TextIndex
+	{
+	public:
+		class TermUse
+		{
+		public:
+			virtual Id ObjectId () const = 0;
+			virtual GeoJSON :: PropertyId PropertyId () const = 0;
+			virtual void Position ( size_t& index, size_t& offset, size_t& length ) const = 0;
+		}

+		class Payload // naive: vector < TermUse >
+		{	// the collection is sorted by increasing object Id, then by increasing index, then by increasing position
+			virtual size_t Count () const = 0;
+			virtual const TermUse* GetTerm ( size_t index ) const = 0;
+		}

+		class Node
+		{
+		public:
+			virtual const Payload& GetPayload () const = 0;

+			virtual size_t ChildrenCount () const = 0;
+			virtual const Node* GetChild ( size_t index ) const = 0;
+		};

+	public:
+		virtual const Node& Locate ( const string& prefix ) const = 0;
+	}

 ####Autocomplete support
 Caching!!
 Hold on to the text+location of the previous call, results of search on full terms and position in prefix tree for the last word (complete or not).
 Keep results of the partial search separate from the full terms'.
 Destroy if the new text (sans last term) or location are different